AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="object_id"></a>
 ###9.4.2 id
-The value of the Object's ID property for a given AU MUST match the AU ID (activityId) defined in the launch URL and the Course Structure.
+The value of the Object's "id" property for a given AU MUST match the AU ID (activityId) defined in the launch URL.

 An Example of usage in a statement: